Saved from Development Hell

 - While vaporware comes up occasionally in the commercial games industry, it's practically standard operating procedure among amateur authors.
 Case in point: Work began on Return to Dark Castle, a modern sequel to the beloved classic from the monochrome Macintosh era, by a two-man team in 1996 (a decade after the first game's release.)
 First announced with a late 2000 release date, development and occasional beta releases dragged on for years while news petered down to nothing, causing most fans to write the game off.
 It ultimately made a surprise reemergence in 2007 as "nearly done" and was then delayed again until 2008 due to legal issues, when it was finally released.
 As of 2013, the level editor still isn't out.

-- For several years, Half-Life 2 was considered one of these, due to the mysterious nature of the release dates and an infamous delay announced on the day it was supposed to come out.
+- For several years, it was considered one of these, due to the mysterious nature of the release dates and an infamous delay announced on the day it was supposed to come out.
 That the game not only came out a year later but turned out to be one of the greatest games of all time is truly mind-blowing considering its difficult development cycle.
 A common rumour supposed that the game was delayed so that Valve could restart development due to a leak of half-finished code.
 The truth is, no power in this or any other universe could've got a game like that out in the timeframe Valve set themselves.

 - The Half-Life 2 sequel episodes (Episode One, which came out in mid-2006, and Episode Two, a year and a half later), while they were greatly praised by critics and players, lasted only a few hours each and there were no justifications for such delays.
 Multiple critics noted that content of this type was designed to be released quickly.
 We're now past five years since Episode Two, and nothing has been seen or heard about Episode Three yet, and frequent rumors say it has been ditched in favor of moving the storyline forward in Half-Life.
 Valve has expressed regret for this choice of episodic gaming, saying it has lengthened development.
 The complete failure of SiN Episodes probably hasn't helped.